To qualify for this Scientific Sessions 2023 award, you must meet the following deadlines:

 Purpose of the Award

-- AHA partner for a minimum of 5 years with notable involvement in the CVSN Council.
+- AHA member for a minimum of 5 years with notable involvement in the CVSN Council.

 - Candidate must have an established and notable track record in mentoring future leaders in cardiovascular and stroke research, practice or leadership.